helgoboss/helgobox/doc/user-guide.md

 on macOS) with the following entries:

 - **Copy listed mappings**: Copies all mappings that are visible in the current mapping list to the clipboard (respecting group, search field and filters).
 You can insert them by opening the context menu in the row panel.
+- **Paste mappings (replace all in group):** Replaces all mappings in the current group with the mappings in the clipboard.
 - **Options**
     - **Auto-correct settings:** By default, whenever you change something in ReaLearn, it tries to figure out if your combination of settings makes sense.
 If not, it makes an adjustment.